TernaryFortress/Privacy-Checklist/browsers.md

 Alternatively, if you use Firefox, you can enter "about:config" in the toolbar, accept the warning, and change the settings below in order to shut off telemetry and other triangulation-friendly services.

+TOR is built on the Firefox browser, and has the same permissions.
+TOR is centered around the concept of making all users appear identical, however it is also much slower.

 There is an automatic way to do this on desktop computers, using a user.js file.
 We'll include that momentarily.

 Until then, here's the list of advanced settings.
 If a setting doesn't exist on your platform, that's fine too.
 You don't need to add it manually unless you're paranoid (we won't judge):